 We adopted the Stock Ownership Guidelines in 2013 and they provide for a phase-in period over five years to achieve the respective ownership goals.
-We modified these guidelines to increase the threshold for directors from three times the annual retainer to four times effective in 2017.
+We modified these guidelines to increase the threshold for directors from four times the annual retainer to five times effective for 2018.